Crime Story (American TV series): Season 2

 In a small banana republic, Luca sets up a new base of operations for his international criminal empire, buying off politicians, military and police with the mob's money.
 Unable to have Luca extradited, the Strike Force attacks Luca's drug lab in the jungle.
 Furious at Torello's interference once again, Luca orders the president to have him arrested.
 The president refuses—and Luca promptly shoots him dead and installs a new president better to his liking.
 Later, however, the local army executes a coup and their ranking colonel appoints himself leader; while not receptive to Luca's influence, he tolerates him for the money he brings to the republic.

 In a confrontation between the Strike Force and the local police, Krychek is captured and thrown into a hellhole of a prison.
 Torello and the others stage a rescue.
 Luca decides to rid himself of this thorn in his side once and for all, and orders Torello killed.

 In the dead of night Torello meets with his secret source inside Luca's organization: it is David Abrams, whose sellout to Luca has all been an act.
 Abrams warns Torello about the planned hit and also reveals the location of a major drug shipment.
 When the Strike Force captures the narcotics, Luca concludes that Abrams is an informant.
 He offers to trade Abrams to Torello for the shipment.
 The trade is made—but Torello's men have planted explosives on the drugs, and the shipment is blown up.

 An assassin attempts to kill Torello, but Abrams is badly wounded instead.
 While Clemmons and Indelli race Abrams to a doctor, Torello and the others pursue Luca to an airfield, where he, Taglia and Goldman are about to leave the country.
 Torello and Krychek manage to board the plane as it is taking off.
-In the ensuing airborne fight, Taglia accidentally shoots the pilot, causing the plane to plummet toward the ocean below.
-Torello and Luca continue to wrestle as do Krychek and Goldman.
+In the ensuing airborne fight, Taglia shoots the pilot, causing the plane to plummet toward the ocean below.
+Torello and Luca continue to wrestle as do Krychek and Goldman, while Taglia, in an attempt to fly the plane, accidentally takes out the yoke.
 The final shot is an explosion of waves caused by the plane's impact, with the fate of the cops and criminals unknown.